Who was in on Bansky's 'self-destruct' art stunt?

 In the case of the "self-destructing Banksy", nothing adds up.

-The startling stunt at Sotheby's in London has set the art world aflame.
+The startling stunt at Sotheby's in London on Friday has set the art world aflame.
 The image of a girl reaching out for a red, heart-shaped balloon had just sold, for $1.4 million.

 Moments later, a shredder hidden inside the picture frame began to whirr, the canvas slid down, and at least part of it ended up in strips.